Candice Michelle: Singles competition and Women's Champion (2006–2007)

 Candice returned at New Year's Revolution on January 7, when she went to the ring with Maria to fight off Melina as she tried to interfere in the Women's Championship match between then-champion Mickie James and Victoria.
 Candice made her in-ring return on January 22 when she and Mickie James defeated Victoria and Melina in a tag team match with Candice scoring the pinfall.
 Candice then resumed her feud with Melina, who claimed in her blogs that no Playboy cover model was capable of defeating her in the ring.
 Candice took offense to this, which led to a Bra and Panties match between the two, which she lost.
 During this time, Candice began training on her off-days to improve her in-ring abilities.
-Weeks later, Candice was beginning to receive more air-time and higher profile matches, and she won tag matches that pitted her with Mickie James against Victoria and Melina.
+In the following weeks, Candice Michelle received increased television exposure and competed in higher-profile matches.
+She also achieved victories in tag team matches alongside Mickie James against Victoria and Melina.
 She also picked up several wins against the latter two in singles matches, which culminated at One Night Stand, where Candice defeated Melina in the first ever match held in a swimming pool full of pudding.
 Candice defeated Melina to capture her first WWE Women's Championship at Vengeance, becoming the first ever WWE Diva Search contestant to win the Women's Title.
 Candice retained her title against Melina in a rematch at The Great American Bash as well as debuting a new finisher called the Candywrapper.

 Beth Phoenix became the number one contender for the Women's Title after winning a Diva battle royal at SummerSlam.
 At the Unforgiven pay-per-view, however, Candice successfully retained her title in their match by countering one of Phoenix's moves with a crucifix pin.
 Their feud continued when Phoenix pinned Candice during a non-title mixed tag team match on Raw on September 24.
 At No Mercy on October 7, Candice dropped the title to Phoenix, ending her reign as Women's Champion.
 On October 22, Candice legitimately cracked her clavicle during her rematch for the Women's Title against Phoenix in a two out of three falls match; Phoenix ran into the ropes, causing Candice to fall face-first off of the turnbuckle onto her face, neck, and shoulders necessitating a rushed finish and putting her out of action for 14 weeks.